-JC virus infection resulting in PML and death can occur in rituximab product-treated patients with hematologic malignancies.
+JC virus infection resulting in PML and death can occur in rituximab product-treated patients with hematologic malignancies or with autoimmune diseases.
 The majority of patients with hematologic malignancies diagnosed with PML received rituximab in combination with chemotherapy or as part of a hematopoietic stem cell transplant.
+The patients with autoimmune diseases had prior or concurrent immunosuppressive therapy.
 Most cases of PML were diagnosed within 12 months of their last infusion of rituximab.